The Official Story

 She has worked as a funeral home hostess, a singing ice cream server, a substitute teacher, a telemarketer, a cheerleading coach, a production editor, and a proposal writer (of the decidedly unromantic variety).
 She has completed successful internships with Carol Mann Agency, P.S.
 Literary Agency, and Inklings Literary Agency, the last of which she later joined as an assistant before being promoted to associate.
 She then moved to the Jennifer De Chiara Literary Agency in 2018.

-Whitley has a charming Chiweenie named Gidget; an unhealthy number of fictional love interests (Logan Echolls, Mr. Darcy, Nick Miller, Dottie Hinson, Steve Rogers… the list goes on); a steadfast determination that magic exists; and an abundant collection of well-loved books and nerdy trivia.
+Whitley has a charming Chiweenie named Gidget; an unhealthy number of fictional love interests (Logan Echolls, Nick Miller, Dottie Hinson, Elizabeth Swann… the list goes on); a steadfast determination that magic exists; and an abundant collection of well-loved books and nerdy trivia.
 What she does not have is a Time-Turner, but she’s willing to make a fair trade.
 When she’s not agenting or assisting in her local university’s office of diversity, she can typically be found raging against the patriarchy and slipping down rabbit holes of the literary and fandom varieties.